le-incroyable1-dev/le-incroyable1-dev/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I'm a Computer Science senior at Thapar University.
+I'm currently working as a Software Engineer at Salesforce.
+I completed my Bachelor of Engineering in Computer Science from Thapar University.
 I am skilled in data structures, algorithm design, and software engineering.
-When I'm free, you can probably find me playing the latest RPG or binge-watching something on Netflix.
+If not learning something new, you can probably find me playing the latest RPG or binge-watching something on Netflix.
 Sometimes, I also feel inspired to go for a refreshing workout.

-I am interested in machine learning and currently working as a researcher at NSUT Delhi.
-Previously, I interned as a software engineer at Salesforce in the B2B Commerce Cloud.
+I previously interned as a Software Engineer at Salesforce, where I designed and developed A/B Testing solutions for the B2B Commerce Cloud.
+I have also contributed as a Research Assistant in machine learning at NSUT Delhi and Thapar University.
+Occasionally, I like spending time with competitive programming and I am a Regionalist from the 2023 ICPC Asia Chennai Onsite Contest.

 I am passionate about learning new technologies and creating immersive and engaging experiences for users.
-I am looking for opportunities to further enhance my skills and competencies.
+I am always looking for opportunities to further enhance my skills and competencies.

 ### ⚙️ &nbsp;GitHub Analytics